-- NEVER operate the watercraft after consuming alcohol or taking other drugs. - For reasons of safety and proper care of the watercraft, always perform the preoperation checks listed on page 3-5 before operating the watercraft. - The operator and passengers should always keep both feet in the footwell when the watercraft is in motion.
+- NEVER operate the watercraft after consuming alcohol or taking other drugs. - For reasons of safety and proper care of the watercraft, always perform the preoperation checks listed on page 3-5 before operating the watercraft. - The operator and passenger should always keep both feet in the footwell when the watercraft is in motion.
 Lifting your feet increases your chances of losing your balance, and your feet being hit by objects outside the watercraft.
-Do not give a ride to children if their feet cannot reach the floor of the footwell.
+Do not give a ride to a child whose feet cannot reach the floor of the footwell.

-- Passengers should firmly hold on to either the person in front of them or to the side grips provided. - Always consult your doctor on whether it is safe for you to ride this watercraft if you are pregnant or in poor health.
+- Passenger should firmly hold on to the operator. - Always consult your doctor on whether it is safe for you to ride this watercraft if you are pregnant or in poor health.